- Sub-$20 pricing – Zenni’s always been amongst those with low pricing. They currently have some of the lowest prices starting at $6.95.

 As mentioned earlier, Zenni’s maintained a simple layout while adding functionality to the site.
 The search/sort feature is quite strong and is designed to help you find what you’re looking for quickly.
 You can use sliders to narrow down a price range, limit compatibility to bifocal/progressive, choose certain frame types/shapes/materials, select certain sizes or colors… you get the idea.

-A try-on feature has been (finally) added.
-Zenni was one of the last holdouts here, but when they finally got around to adding a try-on, they did a pretty good job.
+A try-on feature has been added.
+Zenni Optical was one of the last holdouts here, but when they finally got around to adding a try-on, they did a pretty good job.
 It appears to be java-based (rather than the more common flash-based ones), which was a pretty smart move on Zenni’s part.
-Zenni’s works flawlessly in nearly every OS and nearly every browser – it even works on the iPad.
+Zenni’s works flawlessly in nearly every OS and nearly every browser – it even works on the iPad, and thought was put into making it work well on touch-enabled devices too – even moving the little crosshairs around to line up with your eyes via taps works very intuitively.

-The ordering/prescription page isn’t terribly pretty and doesn’t seem to fit in with the visual theme of the site, but it’s quite functional.
-Little ? bubbles exist beside every option – mousing over a “?” brings a pop-up with further information/explanation.
+The ordering/prescription page is laid out well.
+Little “?” bubbles exist beside every option – mousing over a “?” brings a pop-up with further information/explanation.

-To be fair, I haven’t heard any complaints about the “arbitration” requirement being used against a customer yet.
+To be fair, that may have changed.
+And even if it hasn’t, I haven’t heard any complaints about the “arbitration” requirement being used against a customer yet.
 And I really hope it’s something that a legal department insisted on rather than something Zenni intends to use against customers.
 Arbitration agreements are supposed to be for businesses making deals with each other – they don’t have any place in customer agreements as far as I’m concerned.
 If a customer has a problem, you’re supposed to… you know… work things out.

 Pricing and Value: